Irritable Bowel Syndrome: IBS Symptoms in Women

 When you are suffering from irritable bowel syndrome, we recommend that you follow these steps:

-- Avoid acidic foods, like coffee, caffeinated beverages like Coke…
+- Avoid acidic foods, like coffee and caffeinated beverages such as soda.

 - Avoid sweets and all those foods with refined flour.

-- Various studies say that in these cases, you should reduce your consumption of gluten, because it tends to make it worse.
+- Various studies say that in these cases, you should reduce your consumption of gluten because it tends to make IBS worse.

 - Drink plenty of water.
-Beet juice with carrot is great.
+Beet juice with carrot is great for IBS symptoms in women.

 - Increase your consumption of probiotics.
-These care for and strengthen your intestine: fermented milks, yogurts, miso…
+These care for and strengthen your intestinal flora: fermented dairy products, yogurts, miso soup, kimchi, Kefir, etc.

-- Citrus fruits are great: peaches, strawberries, kiwis, apples, papayas.
+- Citrus fruits are great for IBS symptoms in women: peaches, strawberries, kiwis, apples, and papayas.

-- Mint oil acts as a good protector.
+- Mint oil acts as a good protector for your intestines and helps calm inflammation.

-- In regards to infusions and herbal teas, the best kinds are fennel seeds, mint infusions, and melissa infusions.
+- With regard to infusions and herbal teas, the best kinds are fennel seeds, mint infusions, and melissa infusions.